-All Care Professionals have a responsibility for completing RTT outcome forms in an outpatient or inpatient setting where appropriate.
-Each Hospital Site's Medical Director is responsible for ensuring Care Professionals receive appropriate training for this; including relevant modules from the Trust e-learning package as well as face-to-face training and presentations at engagement events; for example, the new consultant programme and ACE days.
+All Care Professionals have a responsibility for completing an RTT outcome in an outpatient or inpatient setting where appropriate.

+Each Hospital/MCS Medical Director is responsible for ensuring care professionals receive appropriate training for this; including relevant modules from the Trust e-learning package as well as face-to-face training and presentations at local inductions, engagement events; for example, the new consultant programme and ACE days.

-Temporary Staff
+5.2 Temporary Staff